 As an artist, he shares that he looks up to the likes of Prince, Phil Collins, The 1975, The Weeknd, and local band sensation, IV of Spades.
 Out of these acts, he expressed his love for The 1975 the most.
 In his Spotify playlist, he listens to “everything The 1975,” with choice hiphop and RnB tracks.

 With OPM on the upsurge and making its way to the world stage, Fern is excited to be part of the scene.

 “I feel that OPM is making a statement in the industry [right now], not just locally, but also internationally,” he said.
 “I’d love to be a part of that.
 I think it’s super cool that these OPM artists could be pioneers of something big [soon].”

 As a songwriter-producer, it’s the little things that inspire his songs.
 His daily conversations with people, his great love for his craft, and films fuel his work.
 He also added that long walks motivate him too.

-At 18, Fern Tan is also a full-time student taking up Entrepreneurial Management at MINT College.
+At 18, Fern Tan is also a full-time student taking up Entrepreneurship at MINT College.
 Despite the privilege of a stage and his music being known to many, he stays grounded by leading a normal life as much as he could.